-People often come on our Chicago architecture walking tours and then get inspired to learn more and ask, “What are some of the best books on Chicago architecture”?
-Here is a list of some of the quintessential books for learning about Chicago architecture and how the city developed into a mecca for urban planning.
+People often come on our Chicago architecture walking tours and then get inspired to learn more.
+“What are some of the best books on Chicago architecture”?
+In our opinion, these are the quintessential books for learning about Chicago architecture, planning, and history.

 This book is a standard reference for anyone wanting to learn about Chicago buildings.
 Is there an old brick building on your block that intrigues you?
 Or a very new development that you are wondering about?
 You can look it up in this book and the buildings most notable for their architecture and history will have brief write-ups that explain the year built, architect, and striking characteristics about the architecture.
 This book also gives some great overviews of neighborhood history.

 Nature’s Metropolis: Chicago and the Great West by William Cronon.

 This book examines Chicago from the perspective of environmental history.
 Wait, what’s “environmental history?”
 Cronon chronicles how the growth of the massive metropolis of Chicago consumed the natural resources throughout the midwest.
 Chicago gobbled up anything from the Great Plains to Northern Michigan.
 This book blew my mind.
 The book doesn’t focus on architecture, but it explains how Chicago could become such a mecca for buildings.

 This seminal work proposes that…gasp…Chicago’s development wasn’t fueled by commercial consideration alone.
 Cultural and aesthetic forces helped shaped the city we know today.
 I really like how the chapters divide the landscape of Chicago thematically, as Bluestone explores park designs, civic buildings, and churches, too.
 This book on Chicago architecture ultimately gives you an entirely new perspective for the social and cultural forces that have shaped how the Chicago landscape looks today.